svn2github/resourcespace/plugins/api_upload/readme.txt

-collection=[integer]	collection to upload to prettyfieldnames=true   feedback shows field names instead of 'field#' (default '') contributedby=[true|false]  feedback shows Contributed By Username (default 'true')
+collection=[integer]	collection to upload to prettyfieldnames=true   feedback shows field names instead of 'field#' (default '') contributedby=[true|false]  feedback shows Contributed By Username (default 'true') collectionlist=[true|false] return writeable collections for this user in JSON format (default 'false') collectionlist_search=[string]  filter the collectionlist with a searchstring

 For example, a watched "upload" folder could use a mac hotfolder with an custom upload script.